 Eight main RCTs of mammography screening provide outcomes that address several key questions for this review.
 Trials involving over 600,000 women have been conducted in the United States, Canada, United Kingdom, and Sweden.
-These include the Health Insurance Plan of Greater New York (HIP) trial, Canadian Breast Cancer Screening Study 1 (CNBSS-1), Canadian Breast Cancer Screening Study 2 (CNBSS-2), United Kingdom Age trial, and four from Sweden, including the Stockholm trial, Malmö Mammographic Screening Trial (referred to separately as MMST I and MMST II), Gothenburg trial, and Swedish Two-County Study (referred to separately as Östergötland and Kopparberg).
-An additional trial, the Edinburgh trial, was not included in this review because of its inadequate randomization, introducing high risk of bias and limiting any inferences.
+These include the Health Insurance Plan of Greater New York (HIP) trial,74 Canadian Breast Cancer Screening Study 1 (CNBSS-1),^{75,76} Canadian Breast Cancer Screening Study 2 (CNBSS-2),^{77,78} United Kingdom Age trial,79 and four from Sweden, including the Stockholm trial,80 Malmö Mammographic Screening Trial (referred to separately as MMST I and MMST II),81 Gothenburg trial,82 and Swedish Two-County Study (referred to separately as Östergötland and Kopparberg).83 All of these trials met criteria for fair quality and were included in this report.
+An additional trial, the Edinburgh trial,^{84,85} was not included in this review because of its inadequate randomization, introducing high risk of bias and limiting any inferences.

-Updates of three trials provided new data for this report, although published results were stratified by age groups for only the Canadian and Age trials.
-Age-stratified results for the Swedish Two-County Study were provided by the trial investigators (Dr. Lászlo Tabár personal communication).
+Updates of three trials provided new data for this report,^{69,70,86} although only the Canadian and Age trials provided published results that were stratified by age groups.^{69,86} Age-stratified results for the Swedish Two-County Study were provided by the trial investigators (Dr. Lászlo Tabár personal communication).

 Trials varied in their recruitment of participants, screening protocols, control groups, and sizes (Table 4).
 The HIP trial used direct-exposure film mammography, while all of the other trials used screen-film mammography, and none evaluated digital mammography or tomosynthesis.
-Five trials examined the effectiveness of screening among women between the ages of 40 and 74 years;74,80-84 two trials enrolled only women in their 40s; and one enrolled only women in their 50s.
-The four trials from Sweden and the Age trial from the United Kingdom evaluated mammography alone, and the other trials evaluated the combination of mammography and CBE.
-Overviews of the Swedish trials providing outcome data have also been published.
-The overviews addressed several important study limitations of the Swedish trials including reassessing causes of death in the Swedish Two-County Study with a blinded independent end point committee.
+Five trials examined the effectiveness of screening among women between the ages of 40 and 74 years;^{74,80-84} two trials enrolled only women in their 40s;^{75,79} and one enrolled only women in their 50s.77 The four trials from Sweden and the Age trial from the United Kingdom evaluated mammography alone, and the other trials evaluated the combination of mammography and CBE.
+Overviews of the Swedish trials providing outcome data have also been published.^{87,88} The overviews addressed several important study limitations of the Swedish trials including reassessing causes of death in the Swedish Two-County Study with a blinded independent end point committee.